-- IF you are expected to die and can't make your wishes known AND your Living Will simply states you don't want life-support methods used to lengthen your life, THEN artificially supplied food and water can be stopped or not used. - - AND you don't have a Living Will - THEN Ohio law allows your next-of-kin to stop or not use artificially supplied food and water. - IF you are in a coma that is not expected to end, - AND your Living Will states you don't want artificially supplied food and water - THEN artificially supplied food and water may be stopped or not used. - IF you are in a coma that is not expected to end, - AND you don't have a Living Will, - THEN Ohio law allows your next-of-kin to stop or not use artificially supplied food and water. - However, he or she must wait 12 months and get approval from a probate court.
+- IF you are expected to die and can't make your wishes known, AND you don't have a Living Will THEN Ohio law allows your next-of-kin to stop or not use artificially supplied food and water. - IF you are in a coma that is not expected to end, AND your Living Will states you don't want artificially supplied food and water THEN artificially supplied food and water may be stopped or not used. - IF you are in a coma that is not expected to end, AND you don't have a Living Will, THEN Ohio law allows your next-of-kin to stop or not use artificially supplied food and water.
+However, he or she must wait 12 months and get approval from a probate court.